lmcai/Sapria_genomics/1_validation_of_genome_assembly/README.md

 		12,729,388 out of 1,299,944,392 (0.9%) reads are not mapped

-- We align nanopore reads to the assembly with minimap2 minimap2 -ax map-ont -t 16 Sapria_V1.fa ../../00_nanopore_raw_fastq/Sapria_nanopore.fastq >Sapria_V1.nanopore.sam
+- We align nanopore reads to the assembly with minimap2

+		minimap2 -ax map-ont -t 16 Sapria_V1.fa ../../00_nanopore_raw_fastq/Sapria_nanopore.fastq >Sapria_V1.nanopore.sam
 		162,737 out of 5,501,706 (2.9%) reads are not mapped

+- We align transcripts to the assembly with GMAP

+		gmap_build -d Sapria_GMAP_db Sapria_V1.fa
+		gmap -D . -d Sapria_GMAP_db Sapria.transcripts.fasta -S >GMAP.sum
+		147 out of 16,366 (0.9%) transcripts are not mapped

 2. Assembly of unmapped Illumina reads

 Unmapped reads were extracted, trimmed, and assembled into unitigs.
 All unitigs longer than 300bp and were compared to the NCBI non-redundant nucleotide database using BLAST to identify the closest known matching sequence.